 Paul Tero is a freelance web developer, living and working in Brighton, England.
 He has over 20 years experience on a wide range of projects and platforms.

-This article is a beginners’ guide to JavaScript syntax and how it is used by jQuery. jQuery is just a JavaScript library that has a special-looking function, $, and that encourages the use of shorthand objects, anonymous functions and method chaining. jQuery is not alone — libraries like YUI (Yahoo User Interface) do similar things.
+In this article, Paul Tero will cover the key concepts that underly the JQuery object.
+This is a beginners’ guide to JavaScript syntax and how it is used by jQuery, which is just a JavaScript library that has a special-looking function, $, and that encourages the use of shorthand objects, anonymous functions and method chaining.
+After reading this, you will be able yo look a complex piece of jQuery directly in the face with no doubt or uncertainty in your mind.
+You will know what it does.

 Read more…